 Denis Boyles | Director, The Brouzils Seminars, Les Brouzils, France; l’Institut Catholique d’Etudes Supérieures, political science and journalism faculty; teaching fellow, Chavagnes Studium.
 Co-editor and managing editor of The Fortnightly Review; editor, Odd Volumes.

 Denis Boyles is a university lecturer, journalist and editor.
 He is the author of African Lives, Design Poetics, A Man’s Life and many other books.
-His next book, Everything Explained That Is Explainable: On the Creation of the Encyclopedia Britannica’s Celebrated Eleventh Edition, 1910-1911, will be published by Knopf in 2016.
-He teaches journalism and political science at l’Institut catholique d’études supérieures.
+His latest book, Everything Explained That Is Explainable: On the Creation of the Encyclopedia Britannica’s Celebrated Eleventh Edition, 1910-1911, is published by Knopf.
+He teaches journalism and political science at l’Institut catholique d’études supérieures in the Vendée.

 Alan Macfarlane FBA, FRHistS | Professor Emeritus of Anthropological Science and Life Fellow of King’s College at the University of Cambridge.
 Co-editor.